PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/nes-3d.md

 {% embed url="http://www.geodstudio.net" %}

 {% hint style="warning" %}
-3DSen is a paid software, it will not be provided by Retrobat team.&#x20;
+3DSen is a paid software, it will not be provided by ProjectArcade team.&#x20;

 Once purchased the emulator must be installed in the \emulators\3dsen folder.&#x20;
 {% endhint %}